daniel-aguilar/docker-tt-rss/README.md

 1. Run `docker-compose start` to start the services
 2. Run `docker-compose stop` to stop the services

+Additionally, the repository is updated weekly via a cron job.

 ## Backups

 While the services are running: